• Skip to main content

 Home » How to...

 When you buy a head of cabbage that is much larger than you need for a recipe, you may want to know - can you freeze the extra cabbage.
 Simply put, yes, cabbage can be frozen.
-Fortunately, freezing cabbage is really easy and it freezes well.
-Once thawed you can use it in many recipes like coleslaw, soups, casseroles, or as a side dish.
+Here is everything you need to know about freezing cabbage including flash freezing or parboiling/blanching first.

 Can You Freeze Cabbage PN1 cutting board with 3 wedges cut along with a chef knife